PBearson/FUME-Fuzzing-MQTT-Brokers/README.md

 * [CVE-2021-34432](https://nvd.nist.gov/vuln/detail/CVE-2021-34432): In Mosquitto v2.0.7 and earlier, the server crashes if the client sends a PUBLISH packet with topic length = 0.
 * [KMQTT broken pipe error](https://github.com/davidepianca98/KMQTT/commit/7a4e31567c1a850e86bdc0660e243e7e6e9a33cf): In KMQTT version 0.2.7 and earlier, the server may crash if it tries on send a packet (e.g., SUBACK) to a closed TCP connection.
 * [aedes malformed DISCONNECT](https://github.com/mqttjs/mqtt-packet/pull/107): In aedes 0.45.0, the server may crash if a client tries to send a malformed DISCONNECT packet.
+  * This is actually due to a bug in mqtt-tools 6.9.0, a node package which aedes depends on.